Skip to main content

 Here you can find more details about fees for this course, as well as any funding opportunities available to you for this course.
 Please note that fees relate to the academic year in question and will increase in future years.

-If you require a Tier 1-5 visa to reside in the UK (this includes a Tier 4 student visa), you will not be able to enrol on a part-time programme at the University.
+If you require a Student Route visa to reside in the UK you will not be able to enrol on a part-time programme at the University.

 Kingston University offers a range of postgraduate scholarships, including:

 If you are an international student, find out more about scholarships and bursaries.